AaditSingh/Chirology-ASL-Detection-System/README.md

 Sign Language Recognition System aims to bridge the communication gap between speech-impaired or deaf individuals and those who do not understand sign language.
 This system recognizes hand signs and gestures, converting them into readable text to facilitate communication.

-## 🎯 Motivation

-According to the 2011 Indian census, roughly 1.3 million people have hearing impairments, with the National Association of the Deaf estimating this number to be around 18 million.
-This significant number of individuals highlights the need for a system that can help them communicate effectively with those who do not understand sign language.

 ## ✨ Features

 - **Sign Language Interpreter/Translator:** Facilitates communication between deaf-dumb and normal individuals without needing a human translator.